RLHF in an SFT Way: From Optimal Solution to Reward-Weighted Alignment: Conclusion

 \section{Conclusion}

-In this paper, we proposed a reward-driven variational alignment framework to address the limitations of existing RLHF methods, such as instability from negative weights and suboptimal performance due to clipping.
+This paper proposed a reward-driven variational alignment framework to address the limitations of existing RLHF methods, such as instability from negative weights and suboptimal performance due to clipping.
 By reformulating RLHF as a variational problem over positive measures, our approach ensures a stable optimization landscape and derives a reward-driven weighted SFT loss through KL divergence minimization.
 The introduction of an efficient in-batch normalization technique further enables scalable and practical implementation.
-Experimental results demonstrate improved alignment performance and training stability, offering a robust and effective solution for preference alignment in RLHF.
+Experimental results demonstrate improved alignment performance and training stability, offering a effective solution for preference alignment in LLM.